zachsain/whatsapp/README.md

 # Steps for setting up frontend repository

-clone this repo down to your local machine: https://github.com/zachsain/whatsapp
+Clone this repo down to your local machine: https://github.com/zachsain/whatsapp

 In cli run following commands:
 `